Call:(08) 9250 4575

-Biochar is made from poultry litter and sawdust, put through a special pyrolysis burner, which keeps the waste at a very high temperature for an extended period.
+Biochar can be made from any number of waste materials put through a special pyrolysis burner, which keeps the waste at a very high temperature for an extended period.
 Carbon produced in the process is captured and stored in the biochar (it is a carbon negative process).
 (Charlie Charcoal is made from high grade wood waste.)

-Biochar provides large amounts of carbon, which won't break down, like compost does (although they both have important roles in soil improvement).
+Biochar provides large amounts of carbon, which lasts much longer than compost does (although they both have important roles in soil improvement).
 It is also highly absorbent so will help with water holding in sandy soil.
 It also provides a habitat and food source for beneficial microbes.

 Add Biochar to compost bins, and "super charge" it with water and liquid fertiliser prior to applying to your garden.
 (To do this, mix up your liquid fertiliser, then add your Charlie Charcoal.
 Fill bucket with water and leave to soak for a couple of hours.)

 Note: The Australian Government Australian Pesticides and Veterinary Medicines Authority have advised that DE is not registered under the Agricultural and Veterinary Chemicals Code Act 1994 ('Agvet Code') and as such it is an offence to represent it as a product which: "is represented as a means of destroying, stupefying, repelling, inhibiting the feeding of, or preventing infestation by or attacks of, any pest in relation to a plant, a place or thing and/or modifying the physiology of a plant or pest so as to alter its natural development, productivity, quality or reproductive capacity."